 Platelet Estimates

-In addition to evaluating white blood cells during a manual differential, it is important to provide information about the platelet population on the peripheral blood smear.
+In addition to evaluating white blood cells during a manual differential, providing information about the platelet population on the peripheral blood smear is essential.
 The findings in the image to the right would elicit a report comment of "increased platelets" of a high magnitude, such as "marked" or "4+."
-Estimates of platelet counts from review of a peripheral blood should be made on each smear examined.
-This provides a simple estimate of "increased", "decreased", or "normal" which usually corroborates the value generated from an automated cell counter.
+Estimates of platelet counts from a review of peripheral blood should be made on each smear examined.
+This provides a simple estimate of "increased," "decreased," or "normal," which usually corroborates the value generated from an automated cell counter.

 A formula for estimating platelet counts must be established for each laboratory.
 One guideline for the estimation of platelets is as follows: